datapunchorg/punch/README.md

 This project provides a fully automated one-click experience for people to create Cloud and Kubernetes environment to run their Data Analytics workload like Apache Spark.

-For example, command like `punch install SparkOnK8s` will automatically create an AWS EKS cluster, Ingress Controller, IAM Roles, Cluster AutoScaler, Spark Operator and a Spark REST Service.
+For example, command like `punch install SparkOnEks` will automatically create an AWS EKS cluster, Ingress Controller, IAM Roles, Cluster AutoScaler, Spark Operator and a Spark REST Service.
 Then people could use curl or a command line tool (`sparkcli`) to run Spark application without any other manual deployment work.